NilavPatel/oops-concepts/README.md

 Polymorphism can be achived by many techniques:

-- **Method overloading** (Run time polymorphism)
+- **Method overloading** (Compile time polymorphism)
   Method overloading means declaring methods with same name but different types of argument and numbers of arguments.
-  Here which method will run, will be decided on run time, based on parameter values.
+  Whenever an object is bound with their functionality at the compile-time, this is known as the compile-time polymorphism.

 ```csharp
 public class A {